spencermeyer/EastleighLejogTracker/README.md

 MUST DO BEFORE PUT INTO WILD ............................

+-date sort the runs in my runs.
+-Menu to work for small screen
-Get the runs/show to be selective units.
+-Get the runs/show to be selective units.
-Have a preferred units for a user.
+-Have a preferred units for a user.

-Admin access only to resque (routes).

 NICE TO HAVE
 ............